 - 3 cups old fashion rolled oats

-- 1 cup crystalized ginger or chewy ginger candy – cut into pieces
+- 1 cup crystalized ginger or chewy ginger candy; cut into small chunks

 - Make sure the oven rack is in the middle and preheat oven to 375.
 Line 2 rimmed cookie sheets with parchment paper.